 The artistic thesis is appropriate for those students who wish to display the creative process in the performing, visual or literary arts.
 A student might make a film or video; choreograph an evening of dance; act in a play; mount an exhibit of paintings; write a screenplay, novel, play or collection of short stories; or choose another artistic endeavor.
 The artistic thesis represents the culmination of a Gallatin arts concentration in which the student has studied the genre under consideration.

 The artistic thesis comprises both the artistic project and three accompanying essays.
 Therefore, you should conceive of the artistic thesis as a unified piece composed of the creative work and the essays which enhance it.
 Members of the faculty committee will assess both the artistic work and the essays.
 The essays include:

 Please note: The technical essay does not apply to those students who are submitting a literary work.

-Be careful to keep records and a log of your artistic project as it evolves.
-This information can be used in your Technical Essay.
+Be careful to keep records and a log of the artistic project as it evolves.
+This information can be used in the Technical Essay.

-If you are writing a work of fiction, poems, a play, etc., for your thesis, you will submit this work to your adviser and other readers along with your essays.
-However, if you are presenting a performance, you need to arrange to have your adviser and other members of your committee see the performance.
-You are responsible for coordinating schedules and for notifying committee members so that everyone can view the piece.
-You should notify the thesis reviewer of the date of the performance at least one month in advance.
-In the event that one or more of the committee cannot attend your scheduled event, you should arrange to have the performance videotaped so people can see it later.
-Except in unusual circumstances, you must submit the first draft of the thesis to your adviser no more than three months after the performance.
+If a student is writing a work of fiction, poems, a play, etc., for the thesis, the student will submit this work to their adviser and other readers along with the essays.
+However, if the student is presenting a performance, they will need to arrange to have their adviser and other members of their committee see the performance.
+The student is responsible for coordinating schedules and for notifying committee members so that everyone can view the piece.
+The student should notify the thesis reviewer of the date of the performance at least one month in advance.
+In the event that one or more of the committee cannot attend the scheduled event, the student should arrange to have the performance videotaped so people can see it later.
+Except in unusual circumstances, the student must submit the first draft of the thesis to their adviser no more than three months after the performance.

 Background Research Essay